nicholas-ds/StudioMuse/StudioMuse/docs/backedRefactor.md

 - Work seamlessly on both Windows and macOS.
 - Have a clean separation between frontend (GIMP plugin) and backend (LLM processing).
 - Ensure cross-platform compatibility in file handling, dependency management, and execution.
+- Include a comprehensive test suite that verifies all functionality.

 Let me know if you need any modifications to this update!